Mpox in Milwaukee

 - Wash your hands often with soap and water or use an alcohol-based hand sanitizer, especially after contact with sick people.

-A person who is sick with monkeypox should isolate at home.
+A person who is sick with Mpox should isolate at home.
 If they have an active rash or other symptoms, they should be in a separate room or area from other family members and pets when possible.
 Additional isolation guidance from the CDC